Signs of ADHD in kids

 The Centers for Disease Control and Prevention (CDC) reports that health professionals look to see if your child has a history of inattention and/or hyperactivity and impulsivity when they diagnose ADHD.

-Does your kid have a hard time listening at school?
+Does your child have a hard time listening at school?
 When you ask them to do their homework, is it really challenging for your child to complete their assigned tasks?
-If your child seems to have trouble when it comes to organizational or listening skills, and is either forgetful or easily distracted, they might be showing signs of ADHD.
+Nobody likes homework, but if your child seems to be distracted by just about anything, they might be showing signs of ADHD.
+Along these same lines, other symptoms of ADHD in kids include lack of organizational skills, inability to listen and forgetfulness.

 Hyperactivity and impulsivity

 It’s normal for small children to have lots of energy, but if you notice that your child has unusually high energy for months at a time, they might be dealing with ADHD.
-Some signs of a hyperactive or unusually impulsive child include excessive fidgeting or an inability to sit still, difficulty when it comes to waiting quietly or taking turns and speaking for long stretches of time without stopping.
+Some signs of hyperactive kids include excessive fidgeting or an inability to sit still and speaking for long stretches of time without stopping.
+Signs of impulsivity include things like finding it difficult to wait quietly or take turns.

-It’s important to note that while ADHD in kids is common, you need to look at whether or not these symptoms are present in every part of your child’s life.
+It’s important to look at whether or not these symptoms are present in every part of your child’s life.
 Are they fidgeting and having trouble paying attention only while at school?
 Or are they exhibiting this same restless energy at school, on playdates and even at home when they should be relaxed with family?
 This can help you determine if they’re having an issue in one setting, like school, or are dealing with a neurodevelopmental disorder that affects every area of their life, such as ADHD.

 How to treat children with ADHD

-It’s imperative you help your child deal with ADHD, but you also have to recognize that different kids respond to different types of treatment.
-Speak with a medical professional to determine what course of action Is right for your child.
+Of course, you want to help your child as much as possible.
+You want to help them succeed in life and find happiness, and you always want to do what is best for them, especially when it comes to medical treatment.
+Different children respond to different types of treatment, so you should speak with a medical professional to determine what course of action is right for your child.
 If you suspect one method isn’t working after trying it for a while, don’t be afraid to explore another approach.
-Here are a few ways to safely treat ADHD in kids:
+Here are a few ways to safely treat ADHD in kids.

-Behavioral therapy is typically the first thing a professional will recommend you try with your kid.
-The premise is simple: Parents implement new structure in a child’s life, and then reward the child when they display positive behavior as a result.
-If negative behavior persists, provide fair and consistent discipline.
-Behavioral therapy for kids dealing with ADHD usually consists of things like establishing more structure around the house or giving your child more responsibility over certain tasks (like getting themselves dressed for school each day).
+Behavioral therapy is typically the first thing a professional will recommend you try with your kid, especially for children under the age of 6.
+During therapy, parents learn new skills and strategies to help them implement structure in their child’s life.
+They reward the child when he or she displays positive behavior.
+If negative behavior persists, they provide fair and consistent discipline.
+Behavioral therapy for ADHD in kids usually consists of things like establishing more structure around the house or giving your child more responsibility over certain tasks (like getting themselves dressed for school each day).
 If your kid is able to get dressed in a timely manner without getting distracted, you praise them.
 If they continue to get sidetracked and hang out in their PJs, you use age-appropriate disciplinary strategies.
+This type of behavior modification can have lasting benefits for the child, such as teaching impulse control, organizational skills and time management.

-Collecting neurofeedback on your child can help them learn how to concentrate more fully.
-To do this, a health professional places electroencephalograph (EEG) sensors on the outside of your child’s head, and the machine connected to the EEG sensors monitors the brain for activity.
+Collecting neurofeedback on your child can help them learn how to concentrate more fully, and is especially useful for hyperactive kids.
+A health professional places electroencephalograph (EEG) sensors on the outside of your child’s head, and the machine connected to the EEG sensors monitors the brain for activity.
 Your child will be prompted to complete an activity, often in the form of a game, in which their brain activity serves as controls.
 For example, if the activity were to navigate a car through obstacles, the EEG sensors would pick up your child’s brain waves, causing movement on the screen, such as the car moving down a road or over a bridge.
 The results can help to show your kid what true concentration feels like, and can help your medical professional notice any patterns in your child’s attention span.

-Helping your child to overcome ADHD and thrive can be challenging, but it is doable.
+Helping your child to overcome ADHD and thrive can be challenging.
+As Tony says, “Stay committed to your decisions, but stay flexible in your approach.”
+Diagnosing and treating ADHD can sometimes feel confusing, but if you stay open-minded to different ideas, have patience and stay flexible, you can do it.
 Make sure you consult a medical professional after noticing symptoms of ADHD, and try to use natural treatments like behavioral therapy and dietary changes when possible before opting for a more severe treatment such as medication.
 Seeking help for your child is the best thing you can do to put their life, and yours, in a beautiful state.

 The information and other content provided in this article, or in any linked materials, are not intended and should not be construed as medical advice, nor is the information a substitute for professional medical expertise or treatment.
 See full disclaimer.